neurallayer/roboquant/docs/dokka/roboquant-binance.md

 # Package org.roboquant.binance

-Access the Binance broker and marketdata APIs
+Access the Binance broker and their marketdata APIs.